Mock Duck Studios is a stop-motion animation studio, run by independent animator Astrid Goldsmith.

 Based in Folkestone in Kent, Mock Duck Studios was set up by animation director Astrid Goldsmith in 2012, after a decade of industry experience as a modelmaker for film and TV.
 While making puppets and props for clients including Duracell; Ford Fiesta; Chivas Regal; Leeds Castle; Hammer & Tongs (Hitchhiker’s Guide to the Galaxy); and a weird commission for the boyband Blue, Astrid completed her debut short film Squirrel Island in 2016.
 Squirrel Island went on to screen at film festivals around the world, including Clermont-Ferrand, Tampere, LSFF, and Warsaw Film Festival, and won several prizes for Best Film.

-Since then, Astrid has completed a BFI Network-funded short film, Red Rover, which was Oscar long-listed.
-She has also directed a number of commercials and music videos.
-She is currently in development on her stop-motion feature film.
-She is also working on her debut graphic novel, which will be published by Jonathan Cape in 2024.
-In 2022, she joined the writing team for a new Netflix animation show.
+Since then, Astrid has completed a BFI Network-funded short film, Red Rover, which won Best Animated Short at Sitges Film Festival and was Oscar long-listed.
+She has also directed a number of commercials and music videos, and was part of the writing team for Netflix animation show Bad Dinosaurs (2024).
+Her debut graphic novel, The Crystal Vase, will be published by Jonathan Cape in January 2026.

 If you would like further information, please get in touch: info@mockduck.co.uk